-Monday is the first day of the week, according to the international standard for the representation of dates and times ISO 8601.
+Monday is the first day of the week according to international standards for the representation of dates and times, ISO 8601.

-Origins of Sunday as the first day of the Week
+Why Sunday is Called the First Day of the Week

 In the Bible, God rested on the seventh day, or the Sabbath (Saturday), after creating the Earth: